When to migrate from PostSharp to Metalama

 Avoid mixing PostSharp and Metalama in the same project

-Mixing PostSharp and Metalama in the same project is in theory possible, but it is not recommended for the following reasons:
+While it's theoretically possible to use both PostSharp and Metalama in the same project, it's not recommended due to the following reasons:

-- All Metalama aspects will be applied before any PostSharp aspect, just because Metalama runs before PostSharp.
-This limits the way you will be able to order aspects.
+• All Metalama aspects will be applied before any PostSharp aspect, simply because Metalama operates before PostSharp.
+This constrains the order in which aspects can be applied.

-- We have not tested PostSharp with Metalama and will not investigate or address issues arising from the combined use of these products.
+• We have not tested PostSharp and Metalama together and will not investigate or resolve issues that may arise from their combined use.
 In other words, this scenario is not supported.

 Migrating is not an all-or-nothing decision

-As a team or company, you can use both PostSharp and Metalama simultaneously.
-There is no need to take a global, company-wide decision to perform the migration.
+Teams or companies can use both PostSharp and Metalama concurrently.
+There's no need for a company-wide decision to initiate the migration.

-You may keep using PostSharp for one product but migrate to Metalama for another.
-This may be a sound decision as long as these products have no dependencies that would result in a single C# project using both Metalama and PostSharp.
+You can continue using PostSharp for one product while migrating to Metalama for another.
+This approach may be viable as long as these products don't have dependencies that would result in a single C# project utilizing both Metalama and PostSharp.

 When to migrate to Metalama